spring-cloud/spring-cloud-kubernetes/README.md

 [![Javadocs](http://www.javadoc.io/badge/org.springframework.cloud/spring-cloud-starter-kubernetes-netflix.svg?color=blue)](http://www.javadoc.io/doc/org.springframework.cloud/spring-cloud-starter-kubernetes-netflix)
 [![Dependency Status](https://www.versioneye.com/java/org.springframework.cloud:spring-cloud-starter-kubernetes-netflix/badge?style=flat)](https://www.versioneye.com/java/org.springframework.cloud:spring-cloud-starter-kubernetes-netflix/)

+A Spring Cloud application which is a client calling a microservice will be interested to rely on a client loadbalanceing feature in order to discover for a service, the endpoints that it could reach.
+This mechanism has been implemented within the [spring-cloud-kubernetes-ribbon](spring-cloud-kubernetes-ribbon/pom.xml) project where a kubernetes client will populate a `ServerList` about such endpoints available.

-A Kubernetes based `ServerList` for Ribbon has been implemented.
-The implementation is part of the [spring-cloud-kubernetes-ribbon](spring-cloud-kubernetes-ribbon/pom.xml) module and you can use it by adding:
+The implementation is part of the following starter that you can use by adding its dependency to your pom file:

 ```xml
 <dependency>